Yasho-Bapat/deployment-considerations/repositories.md

 An OEM SHOULD define a private API for the Director repository that is able to: (1) upload images, and (2) update the inventory database.
 This API is private in the sense that only the OEM should be able to perform these actions.

 This API SHOULD require authentication, so that each user is allowed to access only certain information.
 The OEM is free to use any authentication method as long as it is suitably strong.
 Examples include [client certificates](https://docs.microsoft.com/en-us/archive/blogs/kaushal/client-certificates-vs-server-certificates), a password, or an API key encrypted over TLS.
-For additional security, the OEM may use [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) that utilizes more than one authentication method.
+For additional security, the OEM SHOULD use [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) that utilizes more than one authentication method.
+Note: Most biometric authentication methods have been successfully attacked and these SHOULD NOT be used in the Private API.

 In order to allow automated processes on the Director repository to perform their respective functions, without also allowing any attackers who might compromise the repository to tamper with the inventory database, it is strongly RECOMMENDED that these processes should have some boundaries.
 That is, the automated processes SHOULD be able to read any record in the database and write new records, but SHOULD NOT be able to update or delete existing records.